 Grubbs agrees.
 “Be realistic and reasonable” in your expectations,” she says.

-Both experts agree the best defense against weeds is to keep your yard healthy through proper watering, fertilizing, mowing and aeration.
-Healthy yards will do a lot of the work in warding off weeds.
+Both experts agree the best defense against weeds is to keep your yard healthy through proper watering, fertilizing, mowing, and aeration.
+Healthy, dense yards will do a lot of the work in warding off weeds.

 Herbicides can help, but their success depends on you following a wise regimen of lawn care.
 Patience and persistence will pay off.

 For more information on how to achieve a healthy, dense lawn, check out our other lawn care articles: